 - Holding a panel discussion with diverse practitioners on the challenges of serving underserved populations.

-- Applicant is a Diversity and Inclusion Liaison for an Academy affiliate, DPG or MIG.
+- Applicant is an IDEA Liaison for an Academy affiliate, DPG or MIG.

 - Applicant is a member of the Academy holding any membership category except Student, International Student, Honorary and Associate.
-(Those with the following membership categories can apply to become a Diversity Liaison: Active, Retired, Returning Student and International.)
+Those with the following membership categories can apply to become an IDEA Liaison: Active, Retired, Returning Student and International.

-- Diversity and Inclusion Liaisons on file with the Academy are eligible to submit one application annually, on behalf of their Academy Groups, for a Diversity and Inclusion Mini-Grant to assist with diversity and inclusion outreach efforts, provided they have approval from the Academy Group's board or executive committee.
+- IDEA Liaisons on file with the Academy are eligible to submit one application annually, on behalf of their Academy Groups, for an IDEA Mini-Grant to assist with IDEA outreach efforts, provided they have approval from the Academy Group's board or executive committee.

-- The link to submit nominations will be sent to Diversity and Inclusion Liaisons in November 2020.
+- The link to submit nominations will be sent to IDEA Liaisons in November 2021.

-- Deadline to apply for a Diversity and Inclusion Mini-Grant is March 1, 2021.
+- Deadline to apply for an IDEA Mini-Grant is March 1, 2022.

-- By submitting an application, the Diversity and Inclusion Liaison agrees to complete a follow-up survey.
+- By submitting an application, the IDEA Liaison agrees to complete a follow-up survey.

 Application Consists of the Following

-- Description of Program - Include program title, timeline, goals, and how the program aligns with the intent of the D&I Mini-Grant to attract non-diverse individuals and/or enhance the understanding of current members.
+- Description of Program - Include program title, timeline, goals, and how the program aligns with the intent of the IDEA Mini-Grant to attract non-diverse individuals and/or enhance the understanding of current members.

 - Target Group/Audience Description - Describe intended audience, including age range and career levels, and estimated reach or attendance.